 "Don't worry," and Seville placed the creature back onto the floor.
 "You look too grizzly for good eatin'.
 Plus, I don't eat elves."

 The creature breathed a sigh of relief.

-"Let me tell you somethin', little guy.
-There's no better way for a cat to end up on Santa's naughty list than to eat one of his elves.
-You eat one of the big guy's elves, and you end up on that list faster than you can say, cheese on a nip pizza."
+"Yes, I know you're an elf, and let me tell you somethin', little guy.
+There's no better way for a cat to end up on Santa's naughty list, than to eat one of his elves.
+You eat one of the big guy's elves, and you end up on that list faster than you can say, cheese on a catnip pizza."
 Seville narrowed his eyes.
 "But even though I know you're an elf, I still expect an explanation as to why you're here.
 Just what the mousie mouses are you doin' in my house, on Christmas Eve?
 Huh?
 HUH?
 Answer me that, why don't ya."